MLDemon: Deployment Monitoring for Machine Learning Systems: MATHEMATICAL DETAILS AND PROOFS

-We let $\mathbf{R}$ denote RR policy as defined in Section 3 of the main text.
-We write $\mathbf{R}(\phi)$ to emphasize the dependence on a particular threshold hyperparameter $\phi \geq 0$.
+\paragraph{RR} RR is defined in the main text.
+We write $\mathbf{RR}(\phi)$ to emphasize the dependence on a particular threshold hyperparameter $\phi \geq 0$.
 Recall that $\phi$ is set at time $0$ and fixed throughout deployment.
 When $\phi$ is omitted, the dependence is to be inferred.
-Policy $\mathbf{R}$ is the same for both decision and estimation problems.
+RR is the same for both decision and estimation problems.